-The Bioinformatics Core (BMIC) of the Center Clinical and Translational Science (CCTS) provides information technology support to clinical and translational researchers through a variety of means, including Education, Innovation and Service.
+The Biomedical Informatics Core (BMIC) of the Center Clinical and Translational Science (CCTS) provides information technology support to clinical and translational researchers through a variety of means, including Education, Innovation and Service.

 The Education component of the BMIC uses a mix of formal courses and informal approaches to education in biomedical informatics and clinical research informatics for translational research.
 The formal approach includes course work, lectures and seminars from the University of Utah's Department of Biomedical Informatics and the CCTS Masters of Science for Clinical Investigation (MSCI) program.
 Informal training and presentations are always available upon request from research groups, divisions and departments.